vevake/deep-qa/README.md

 #Overview
 This code integrates a question classifier system with the convolutional neural network architecture for learning to match question and answer sentences implemented by Aliaksei Severyn.
-The original repository of the question answer system can be found [here](https://github.com/aseveryn/deep-qa){:target="_blank"}.
+The original repository of the question answer system can be found <a href = 'https://github.com/aseveryn/deep-qa' target='_blank'> here</a>.

 #Requirement